Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/deform/hooks.rst

 they have the advantage that you can grab vertices directly for manipulation.

 .. figure:: /images/modeling_modifiers_deform_hooks_example.png
-   :width: 300px
+   :width: 460px

-   Two spheres used as Hooks to deform a subdivided cube.
+   Empty used as Hooks to deform a subdivided cube.

 Options